Alert icon

 Pay for sound technicians varies depending on skills, experience and the type of work they do.

-• Entry-level or assistant sound technicians usually earn between $17 and $25 an hour.
+• Entry-level or assistant sound technicians usually earn minimum wage or above.

 • Experienced sound technicians usually earn between $30 and $80 an hour.